Siege of Constantinople (860): Siege

 On June 18, 860, at sunset, a fleet of about 200 Rus' vessels sailed into the Bosporus and started pillaging the suburbs of Constantinople (Old East Slavic: Tsarigrad, Old Norse: Miklagarðr).
 The attackers set homes on fire, drowning and stabbing the residents.
 Unable to do anything to repel the invaders, Patriarch Photius urged his flock to implore the Theotokos to save the city.
-Having devastated the suburbs, the Rus' passed into the Sea of Marmara and fell upon the Isles of the Princes, where the former Patriarch Ignatius of Constantinople was living in exile.
+Having devastated the suburbs, the Rus' passed into the Sea of Marmara and fell upon the Isles of the Princes, where the former patriarch Ignatius of Constantinople was living in exile.
 The Rus' plundered the dwellings and the monasteries, slaughtering those they captured.
-They took twenty-two of the patriarch's servants aboard ship and dismembered them with axes.
+They took twenty-two of the patriarch's servants aboard a ship and dismembered them with axes.

 The attack took the Byzantines by surprise, "like a thunderbolt from heaven", as it was put by Patriarch Photius in his famous oration written on the occasion.
 Emperor Michael III was absent from the city, as was his navy, which was dreaded for its skill in using Greek fire.
-The Imperial army, including troops normally garrisoned closest to the capital, was fighting the Arabs in Asia Minor.
+The imperial army, including troops normally garrisoned closest to the capital, was fighting the Arabs in Asia Minor.
 The city's land defences were weakened by this.
 The sea defences were also lacking as the Byzantine Navy was occupied fighting Arabs in the Aegean Sea and the Mediterranean Sea.
 These simultaneous deployments left the coasts and islands of the Black Sea, the Bosporus, and the Sea of Marmara susceptible to attack.

 The invasion continued until August 4, when, in another of his sermons, Photius thanked heaven for miraculously relieving the city from such a dire threat.
 The writings of Photius provide the earliest example of the name "Rus" (Rhos, Ῥῶς) being mentioned in a Greek source; previously the dwellers of the lands to the north of the Black Sea were referred to archaically as "Tauroscythians".
 The patriarch reported that they had no supreme ruler and lived in some distant northern lands.
 Photius called them ἔθνος ἄγνωστον, "unknown people", although some historians prefer to translate the phrase as "obscure people", pointing out the earlier contacts between Byzantines and the Rus'.